 Retinol is a skincare powerhouse and everybody should have it in their skincare arsenal.
 It stimulates the production of collagen, and in doing so, reduces the appearance of fine lines and wrinkles (1).
 It also works well as an acne treatment.

 While it’s understandable that you would want to use as much retinol as possible, but you shouldn’t.
 As effective as it is, retinol is a very harsh ingredient.
 Overuse can increase irritation, leaving you with a raw appearance.
 It can also damage the skin and make it more susceptible to sun damage.

 Myth #10: More products used means better skin

-Stocking up on anti-aging products does not mean that you’re skin is going to thank you for it.
+Stocking up on anti-aging products does not mean that your skin is going to thank you for it.

 No matter how effective each product is, slathering on different products can cause irritation and breakouts.
 It’s better to keep your routine simple and to slowly work out what works for your skin type.

 Indeed, a small study found in the Journal of Dermatological Treatment revealed that doing specific facial exercises twice a day for 8 weeks helped with firmness and elasticity.
 However, the same cannot be said for wrinkles.

 The fact is continuously twisting and pulling your face can lead to wrinkles.